 Do you need to surrender your licence?

 If your doctor tells you to stop driving or you don’t meet the required standards for driving you will have to surrender your licence.
-If you voluntarily surrendered your licence you can drive while your licence is being renewed if you meet all the following conditions:
+If you surrender your licence, you will need to apply for another licence before you can drive again.

 If your licence was revoked or refused for medical reasons then follow these steps.

 Forms to fill out if you have an injury that affects your driving

 You can be fined up to £1,000 if you don’t tell DVLA about your head injury if it affects your driving.
 If you are involved in an accident as a result of the injury then you may also be prosecuted.
 Your insurance is likely to be invalidated if you drive with a head injury.